macelyla/DeepFake-1/README.md

 ```
 You can read more about the library and check the documentation here: https://github.com/coqui-ai/TTS/

-It is important to note that the formatter has to be adapted to your custom dataset after the installation.
-Our adaptation instructions are provided in a separate folder.
+:exclamation::exclamation: It is important to note that for the TTS systems training the formatter has to be adapted to your custom dataset after the installation.
+Our formatter is provided in a separate folder. :exclamation::exclamation:

 ## Present files and folders: